Rotary Youth Exchange: Terminology

-Rules of Exchange
+Rules of exchange

 Rotary is somewhat known for their use of the "Four D's" as a way to protect their students.
-While abroad, Rotary students cannot Drink, Drive, Date or do Drugs.
-Being caught doing any of these things is grounds to be sent home.
-On average about 300 students are sent home a year.
-Within some Rotary districts there is a fifth D to avoid, Disfigurement.
-This rule mainly covers tattoos and piercings, but also carries over to less permanent, but still frowned upon practices, such as shaving one's head or dying hair crazy colors.
+While abroad, Rotary students cannot drink, drive, date, or use drugs.
+Being caught doing any of these things is grounds for being sent home.
+On average, about 300 students are sent home within a year.
+Within some Rotary districts, there is a fifth "D" to avoid, disfigurement.
+This rule mainly covers tattoos and piercings, but also carries over to less permanent but still frowned upon practices such as shaving one's head or dying hair unusual colors.
 Students are also expected to follow the law of the country they will be living in abroad.

-Exchange Destinations
+Exchange destinations

 Of the more than 200 countries affiliated in some way with Rotary International, 80 countries typically participate in the Youth Exchange every year.
 The countries that participate vary from year to year, but the core members of the program (most notably in North America, Europe, and Asia) are always involved.
 Even though over 80 countries participate in the program, students do not have the ability to choose any country out of the 80.
 The Rotary district in which a student lives has a great impact on the countries he/she can go to.
 Most Rotary districts allow a student to pick various countries of his/her choice from a list of 20 or 30 countries, and there is no guarantee that a student will be sent to one of his/her choices.
-Some Rotary districts, notably in Japan, will not give prospective students any say in their country selection process.
-Some exchange destinations have age limitations, so an 18 year old applicant may not be able to go to as many countries as a 17 year old applicant.
+Some Rotary districts (notably in Japan) will not give prospective students any say in their country selection process.
+Some exchange destinations have age limitations, so an 18-year-old applicant may not be able to go to as many countries as a 17-year-old applicant.

-Preparing to go Abroad
+Preparing to go abroad

-Once accepted into the program it is up to the student to get themselves equipped and ready to go abroad.
-The responsibilities of the student and their family includes:
+Once accepted into the program, it is up to the student to get themselves equipped and ready to go abroad.
+The responsibilities of the student and their family include the following:

-Getting your Passport - Students should apply for their passport as soon as they are accepted into the program, as the process may take several weeks.
+Getting a passport - Students should apply for their passport as soon as they are accepted into the program, as the process may take several weeks.